C4RR0T02/Server-and-Cloud-Security/Server Security Basics.md

     - Data in transit

 ### DoS / DDoS Attack
-- Attack that prevent system from processing or responding to legitamate traffic
+- Attack that prevent system from processing or responding to legitimate traffic
 - Transmit many data packets to flood the server traffic
 - Other forms focus on exploitation of known faults or vulnerabilities of OS, service or application
 - Exploiting the fault often result in